 Add chopped potatoes, chicken bone broth and milk - cook on High for 4 hours or Low for 8 hours.

-Pour in double cream then blitz up in food processor / blender or use a hand blender until its totally smooth
+Pour in double cream then blitz up in food processor/blender or use a hand blender until it's totally smooth.
+Be careful not to over-blend as it can make the soup gloopy!
+See below for what causes this.

-Finally, season with salt (use less or more to taste but this is what suited me) and serve.
+Finally, season with salt to taste and serve.

 FAQs